geekyclarkey/homeassistant/howto_guides/control_homeassistant_using_alexa/README.md

 # Acknowledgments
 I would like to thank the following people for their help in helping me figure out how to do this in the most effective way.
-* [The Hookup](http://www.thesmarthomehookup.com/) Here is a link to Robs website He helped me to figure out how to sync the alexa app with th Homeassistant app.
+* [The Hookup](http://www.thesmarthomehookup.com/) Here is a link to Robs website He helped me to figure out how to sync the alexa and Homeassistant app.
-* [3ATIVE VFX Studio](https://www.youtube.com/channel/UCuDjPZFSQKFNPwPypJlgZeg)Here is a link to his youtube channel, he helped me with the service function.
+* [3ATIVE VFX Studio](https://www.youtube.com/channel/UCuDjPZFSQKFNPwPypJlgZeg) Here is a link to his youtube channel, he helped me with the service function.

 also please check out the other sites and youtube channels below.
 Everyone in this list are assets to the homeassistant community.
 * [Homeassistant](https://www.home-assistant.io/) Here is a link the Homeassistant website